lakshmi-jangala/NLP-Assignment-2/README.md

 Evaluating the performance of each model on the Sentiment140 dataset.

-2. Data Preprocessing
+### 2. Data Preprocessing

+#### Dataset Description:

-Dataset Description: Briefly describe the Sentiment140 dataset, mentioning:
+Briefly describe the Sentiment140 dataset, mentioning:

 Number of samples.

 Features used (e.g., tweet text and sentiment label).

+#### Preprocessing Steps:

-Preprocessing Steps: List and explain the preprocessing steps, including:
+List and explain the preprocessing steps, including:

 Removing special characters, converting text to lowercase, tokenizing, stemming/lemmatization.

 Splitting data into training and testing sets.

+#### Visualization:

-Visualization: Include histograms or pie charts showing the class distribution for sentiment labels (negative, neutral, positive).
+Include histograms or pie charts showing the class distribution for sentiment labels (negative, neutral, positive).

-3. Feature Engineering
+## 3. Feature Engineering

-Overview of Feature Sets: Describe the feature sets you engineered:
+#### Overview of Feature Sets:

+Described the feature sets:

-Bag of Words (BoW) using CountVectorizer: Explain this feature set and why it was chosen.
+#### Bag of Words (BoW) using CountVectorizer:

+Explained this feature set and why it was chosen.

-TF-IDF (Term Frequency-Inverse Document Frequency): Describe the TF-IDF approach and why it might improve classification.
+#### TF-IDF (Term Frequency-Inverse Document Frequency):

+Described the TF-IDF approach and why it might improve classification.

+#### Visualizations:

-Visualizations: Use word clouds or bar charts to visualize the top words by frequency for each feature set, which can illustrate the differences between BoW and TF-IDF.
+Use word clouds or bar charts to visualize the top words by frequency for each feature set, which can illustrate the differences between BoW and TF-IDF.

-4. Model Implementation
+## 4. Model Implementation

+### Models:

-Models: Provide a short explanation of Naive Bayes and Logistic Regression, mentioning:
+Provided a short explanation of Naive Bayes and Logistic Regression, mentioning:

 Why these models are suitable for text classification tasks.

 The assumptions of Naive Bayes (independence of features) and the logistic approach to binary classification.

+#### Hyperparameters:

-Hyperparameters: Mention any key parameters used in the models (e.g., maximum features in vectorizers).
+Mention any key parameters used in the models (e.g., maximum features in vectorizers).

-5. Evaluation Metrics
+## 5. Evaluation Metrics
 Metrics Used: Describe the performance metrics, including:
 Accuracy: Overall correct predictions.
 Precision, Recall, F1-Score: For Positive and Negative classes.